Does Insurance Cover Rental Car After Accident?

 A personal auto insurance policy may provide coverage in certain situations.
 Look at the following to know when your insurance will cover rental cars after accidents:

-Options with Existing Policy
+Options with Existing Policy:

 Rental reimbursement coverage: If your existing auto insurance policy includes rental reimbursement coverage, it will definitely cover damage to rental cars and expenses caused by accidents.